Explainable Binary Classification of Separable Shape Ensembles: Introduction

 Given the SVD \eqref{eq:landmark_stnd} and sought equivalence classes, the pairs $\lbrace([\widetilde{X}], P)\rbrace \in Gr(d,n) \times S^d_{++}$ inform a \emph{data-driven} submanifold of the proposed product matrix-manifold to parametrize separable representations of shape tensors,

-The parameters $\bm{t} \in \mathbb{R}^r$ are learned from the full ensemble of thousands of curves, from both images, and chosen with reduced dimension $r \leq d(n-d)$ according to a tangent space principal components analysis (tangent PCA)~\cite{fletcher2004principal}.
-Additionally, full dimensional representation $\bm{\ell}\in \mathbb{R}^3$, learned with tangent PCA, govern generalized \emph{scale variations} independent of rotations and reflections.
-The resulting representation~\eqref{eq:SST} separates differences is scale variations, $P(\bm{\ell})$, from those of undulations, $[\widetilde{X}](\bm{t})$, utilizing a corresponding representative matrix, $\widetilde{X}(\bm{t})$, for computations~\cite{edelman1998geometry, grey2023separable}.
+Parameters $\boldsymbol{t} \in \mathbb{R}^r$ are informed over a reduced dimension submanifold, $1\leq r < d(n-d)$, according to a tangent space principal components analysis (tangent PCA)~\cite{fletcher2004principal}.
+Additionally, $\boldsymbol{\ell}\in \mathbb{R}^3$ informed by a separate tangent PCA, govern generalized \emph{scale variations} independent of rotations and reflections.
+The resulting representation~\eqref{eq:SST} parametrizes separate differences in anisotropic scale variations, $P(\boldsymbol{\ell})$, from those of undulations, $[\widetilde{X}](\boldsymbol{t})$, utilizing a corresponding representative matrix, $\widetilde{X}(\boldsymbol{t})$, for computations~\cite{edelman1998geometry, grey2023separable}.
+In our examples for this work, the parameter learning is informed by the aggregate ensemble of thousands of curves from both images being compared.

 An important caveat of this finite representation is that shapes are not precluded from generating self-intersections---i.e., discrete shapes are generally identified with immersions.
 Moreover, the existing analysis is predicated on hand-picked discretizations of interpolating curves, called \emph{fixed reparametrizations}~\cite{grey2023separable}, and lacks a formal interpretation of the entries of $\widetilde{X}$---other than achieving desirable aerodynamic parametrizations and subsequent meshing.
-This begs the question of how to relate the finite representation of~\eqref{eq:SST} to an (infinite dimensional) analysis of continuous curves to offer improved discretizations and continuous extensions as embeddings.
+This begs the question of how to relate the finite representation of~\eqref{eq:SST} to an (infinite dimensional) analysis of continuous curves to offer improved discretizations and continuous extensions as immersions.